Dictionary of Combinations

 List of combinations

 The headword’s combinations are shown in a vertical list.
-In some cases, longer sub-combinations, such as grey morning light in the above figure, are grouped under a combination they contain, in this case morning light.
 You can select a specific combination and then use the Replace button to insert it in your text.
 When a particular determiner or preposition is part of a combination (light of day, light from the sun), it means that that function word is significantly frequent in that particular context.
 You can scroll through the combinations using the vertical keyboard arrows and show sub-combinations using the horizontal arrows.